rancher/docs/content/rke/latest/en/config-options/add-ons/_index.md

 These add-ons require images that can be found under the [`system_images` directive]({{< baseurl >}}/rke/latest/en/config-options/system-images/).
 For each Kubernetes version, there are default images associated with each add-on, but these can be overridden by changing the image tag in `system_images`.

 There are a few things worth noting:

 * In addition to these pluggable add-ons, you can specify an add-on that you want deployed after the cluster deployment is complete.
-* RKE only adds additional add-ons when using `rke up` multiple times.
-RKE does **not** support removing of cluster add-ons when doing `rke up` with a different list of add-ons.
 * As of v0.1.8, RKE will update an add-on if it is the same name.
 * Prior to v0.1.8, update any add-ons by using `kubectl edit`.

 ## Critical and Non-Critical Add-ons